owenCocjin/ProgMenu/README.md

 #### Using main:
 - In main file (main.py):
 ```
-from progmenu import menu
+from progmenu import MENU
-vprint=menu.verboseSetup(['v' "verbose"]) #menu.findFlag() returns True if any passed flags were found, meaning you can hardcode verbosity with: menu.verboseSetup(True)
+vprint=MENU.verboseSetup(['v' "verbose"]) #menu.findFlag() returns True if any passed flags were found, meaning you can hardcode verbosity with: menu.verboseSetup(True)
 print("This is without verbose!")
 vprint("This is WITH verbose!")
 ```